 Systems-thinking applied to analysis and design of engineered systems and elements, including economic, social, and environmental aspects of sustainable designs within global contexts.
 Includes life-cycle cost analysis, uncertainty, risk, and engineering economics.
-Prerequisites: STAT 143 or STAT 151.
+Prerequisites: STAT 141 or STAT 143 or STAT 151.

-Prereq: STAT 143 or STAT 151 Open to Degree & Continuing Education students
+Prereq enforced by system: STAT 143 or STAT 151 Open to Degree and Continuing Education students

 to on Monday, Wednesday and Friday

 Note: These dates may not be accurate for select courses during the Summer Session.

 Courses may be cancelled due to low enrollment.
 Show your interest by enrolling.

 There are no courses that meet this criteria.